 Participating in research is strongly encouraged.
 Increasingly, Program Directors are looking for meaningful research as a criterion for residency selection.
 Most students have already become involved in research projects during their preclinical years or may have undertaken additional clinical reports during their core and required clerkships.

 Our elective rotation portfolio offers the opportunity for a research elective.
 This elective can either be a two-week OMS III or a two (2) to four (4) week OMS IV experience.
-Although this amount of time is insufficient for a research project, it does provide an opportunity to either launch or finish a project.
+Although this amount of time is insufficient for a research project, it does provide an opportunity to finish an existing project.
+The prerequisite for this is that there is an active faculty sponsor, and the project has been registered with the Office of Research & Scholarly Activity in The Commons at www.kansasern.org.